Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 7. The interference (interaction) of the unit-fields (particles) having the de Broglie generators and the Laplace or Helmholtz one-component ACs

 with $\mathbf{k}_{01}=\mathbf{k}_{02}$, ${\varepsilon}_{01}={\varepsilon}_{02}$, $\alpha_1 = \alpha_2$ and $a_{01}=a_{02}$.
 The weak-interaction geometrical factor $f_W$ determining by Eq. (\ref{eq455abc}) has the form

 and the strong-interaction geometrical factor $f_W$ determining by Eq. (\ref{eq473abc}) has the form

-The representations (\ref{eq517abc}) and (\ref{eq518abc}) give rise to the reinterpretation of the gravitational and electromagnetic interaction as the {\it{exchange of virtual gravitons (mass-less gravitational particles)}} and the {\it{exchange of virtual photons (mass-less electromagnetic particles)}}, respectively.
-While the forms (\ref{eq518abc}) and (\ref{eq519abc}) could be reinterpreted according to Sec.
-7.2 respectively as the weak interaction by the virtual exchange of the real, {\it{massive}}, weakly-interacting particles ({\it{W and Z bosons}}) and the strong interaction by the virtual exchange of the real, {\it{massive}}, strongly-interacting particles ({\it{gluons}}).
+The representations (\ref{eq517abc}) and (\ref{eq518abc}) give rise to the reinterpretation of the gravitational and electromagnetic interaction as the exchange of virtual gravitons ({\it{mass-less gravitational particles)}} and the {exchange of virtual photons (\it{mass-less electromagnetic particles)}}, respectively.
+While the forms (\ref{eq519abc}) and (\ref{eq520abc}) could be reinterpreted according to Sec.
+7.2 respectively as the weak interaction by the virtual exchange of the {\it{massive}}, weakly-interacting particles ({\it{W and Z bosons}}) and the strong interaction by the virtual exchange of the {\it{massive}}, strongly-interacting particles ({\it{gluons}}).
+The virtual photons and gravitons are the mass-less particles associated with the gauge masses ${\Gamma _{G}}={\Gamma _{EM}}=0$, while the gauge masses of the W and Z bosons are associated with the eigen-parameters ${\Gamma _{W}}\neq 0$ and ${\Gamma _{S}}\neq 0$.
 The relativistic interaction (cross-correlation) total term (\ref{eq516abc}) mediates the superposition of the Lorentz-like gravitational [(\ref{eq407abc}), (\ref{eq408abc})], electromagnetic [(\ref{eq435abc}), (\ref{eq436abc})], weak [(\ref{eq463abc}), (\ref{eq464abc})] and strong [(\ref{eq482abc}), (\ref{eq483abc})] interactions (forces ${\bf{F}}_{12}(R)=-{\bf{F}}_{21}(R)$) (see, Sec.
 7.3.) between the quarks (up, down, charm, strange, top and bottom) carrying the masses, electric charges, weak isospins, weak hypercharges and color charges.
 Also note the particles (quarks) with the negative values of the unit-field amplitudes have been attributed in Sec.
 7.3. to the ant-particles (antiquarks).
+The comparison of the gravitational ($f_G$), electromagnetic ($f_{EM}$), weak ($f_W$) and strong ($f_S$) geometric factors presents a physical explanation why the field strength of the strong interaction is a few orders of magnitude higher than that of the weak force, electromagnetism and gravitation.
+The different dependences of the geometric factors on the distance $R$ give a natural explanation of the long range of the gravitation and electromagnetism and the short range of the weak and strong interactions.